arpel30/AI_Go_To_School/README.md

 - The algorithm is based on how Neural Networks learn, using reinforcement learning.

-- The project is written in java and the gui in javafx, the user can control the speed of the learning simulation and the size of the population.
+- The project is written in java and the gui in javafx.

+- The user can control the speed of the learning simulation, the size of the population, and restart the Brains of the population.

-- In addition, the user can save the current best Brain and load it whenever he would like, even in a new simulation.
+- The user can save the current best Brain and load it whenever he would like, even in a new simulation.

 - A graph describing the learning process is made concurrently to the simulation.